Kim@BirthingDays.com | 541-733-4002

 Things to Keep In Mind

 Undercooked or unpasteurized foods can contain dangerous bacteria called listeria, and some kinds of fish contain high levels of mercury.

 - Unpasteurized milk/cheese (pasteurization is a process that kills harmful bacteria)

 - Cold meats, such as deli meats (unless cooked until steaming hot) and pates

 - Undercooked or raw meat, eggs, poultry, and seafood (including sushi that is not flash-frozen)

 - Large fish, such as shark, swordfish, king mackerel, tilefish

 - Large amounts of small fish, such as canned tuna and salmon (Limit intake to 12 oz/week)

 Note From Your Doula

-It is important to remember that you are human and that having cravings during pregnancy is normal.
-Enjoy them!!
-This is the only time you will be able to say “Baby wants it!”
-All jokes aside, eating a balanced diet is important before, during, and after pregnancy.
+It is important to remember that you are human and that having cravings during pregnancy is NORMAL!!!
+Enjoy them!
+This is the only time you will be able to say “Baby wants it!” and get away with it.
+All joking aside, eating a balanced diet is important before, during, and after pregnancy.